rust-lang/rust-wiki-backup/Core-styleguide.md

-These are guidelines for coding the Rust compiler and standard library.
+These are guidelines writing code for the Rust compiler and standard library.

 ## Naming